pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

-This guides pertains to the tutorial for Django 1.7: <https://docs.djangoproject.com/en/1.7/intro/tutorial01/>

-As far as possible, each section in the django tutorial will have a matching section on this page, with any additional instructions you may need

-We &lt;3 Django at PythonAnywhere, w use it ourselves.
+We &lt;3 Django at PythonAnywhere, we use it ourselves.
 Their tutorial is excellent, but there's a couple of small things that are different about the PythonAnywhere environment, compared to a regular PC.

+This guides pertains to the tutorial for Django 1.7: <https://docs.djangoproject.com/en/1.7/intro/tutorial01/> (but there should only be minor differences for 1.8)

+This document is not a replacement for the official django tutorial, instead, it's meant to be a companion guide -- the django tutorial is meant to be your primary guide, but when you read each section of the django tutorial, you should also take a look at the corresponding section notes in this guide, for additional instructions.

+So we recommend you keep both the django tutorial and this page open side-by-side as you go through them.

 ##Part 1 (project setup and the models API)